michaeltoohig/ugamusic-downloader/README.md

 In the future I may add other music blogs or music release websites and I would like to reconfigure this project to work more like `youtubedl` with multiple extensions, one for each website.

-Short-term this project could be wrapped up in a `dockerfile`.
+Short-term this project could be wrapped up in a `dockerfile` or some other packaging for simple deployment.

 Another option is to add functionality to download all the songs of a particular artist or other page from the website.